mit-ll-ai-technology/maite/docs/source/how_to/wrap_object_detection_dataset.rst

 1. Use HuggingFace's ``datasets.load_dataset`` to load images from a folder
 2. Add truth annotations to the dataset
-3. Wrap the dataset to conform to ``jatic-toolbox`` protocols
+3. Wrap the dataset to conform to ``MAITE`` protocols
-4. Validate the dataset conforms to jatic-toolbox protocols
+4. Validate the dataset conforms to MAITE protocols

 1. Load VisDrone with Huggingface API